Courses

 C E 465W WATER RESOURCES CAPSTONE COURSE (3) Hydraulic design of river structures and open channels including supercritical and spatially varied flow; hydrologic/hydraulic computer modeling, design project.
 Prerequisite: C E 461.
 Prerequisite or concurrent: C E 462

 C E 472W ENVIRONMENTAL ENGINEERING CAPSTONE DESIGN (3) Principles and design of unit operations for water; domestic and industrial wastewater treatment; equipment selection and application.
-Prerequisites: C E 370, C E 371.
+Prerequisites: C E 370.

 C E 475 WATER QUALITY CHEMISTRY (4) Chemistry applicable to the understanding and analysis of water quality, pollution, and treatment.
-Prerequisites: C E 370, CHEM 110, CHEM 111.
+Prerequisites: C E 370.

 C E 476 SOLID AND HAZARDOUS WASTES (3) Characteristics and treatment of solid wastes and hazardous wastes.
 Prerequisites: C E 370.

 C E 479 ENVIRONMENTAL MICROBIOLOGY FOR ENGINEERS (3) Intro microbiology for engineers; microbe structure, function, and diversity; environmental ecosystems; diagnostic labs.
-Prerequisite: CHEM 111, C E 370.
+Prerequisite: C E 370.

 C E 494 SENIOR THESIS (1-9) Students must have approval of a thesis adviser before scheduling this course.